lem0nmel0n/snaplet/README.md

 a cute little screenshot tool with a cli interface and minimal gui (for selection). developed in python.

 ## how it's made
-made in python 3.13.9
+made in python 3.13.

-uses questionary for the cli prompts and tkinter for a lightweight selection gui
+the main program runs in the command-line and uses questionary for the prompts. also made a lightweight selection gui using tkinter.

 ## platforms
 - windows 10+ : supported
-- linux : supported on x11; wayland has a few differences. tested on ubuntu 24.04.
+- linux : supported on x11; the wayland version has a few differences. tested on ubuntu 24.04.
 - macos : ...may or may not work. still untested
 - other: please don't @ me :)